 ECS requires a task definition that specifies launch parameters required to run/start a single or multiple containers for a given service within the JLV application stack.
-When ECS starts the task for a given JLV service, the container is configured to initiate the docker run command to start the application (i.e. Tomcat).
+When ECS starts the task for a given JLV service, the container is configured to initiate the docker run command to start the application (i.e. Apache Tomcat).
 ECS will auto start containers based on the desired number of tasks stated.

 - 1. Start the JLV RDS database (DB) instance. - a.
 The DB instances processes are configured to run as system services and are automatically started with the DB instances. - b.
 Validation: - i.
 Startup is validated through the successful smoke test of the application; loading the JLV Login page and logging in to the application confirms that the DB instances are up and operational. - 2.
 Start the Veterans Information Systems and Technology Architecture (VistA) Data Service (VDS) container. - a.
 The Tomcat service is configured to run as a system service and is automatically started within the VDS container. - b.
 Validation: - i.
 Startup is validated through the successful smoke test of the application; loading the JLV Login page and logging in to the application confirms that the VDS instances are up and operational. - ii.
 Review each of the Tomcat-managed VDS server application logs for connection and/or application errors. - 3.
 Start the JLV jMeadows container. - a.
 The Tomcat service is configured to run as a system service and is automatically started within the task. - b.
 Validation: - i.
 Startup is validated through the successful smoke test of the application; loading the JLV Login page and logging into the application confirms that the jMeadows containers are up and operational. - ii.
 Review each of the Tomcat-managed jMeadows container application logs for connection and/or application errors. - 4.
-Start the Electronic Health Record Modernization (EHRM) Service containers. - a.
-The Tomcat service is configured to run as a system service and is automatically started within the EHRM Service instance. - b.
-Validation: - i.
-Startup is validated through the successful smoke test of the application; loading Cerner Millennium FEHR data confirms the EHRM Service instances are up and operational. - ii.
-Review each of the Tomcat-managed EHRM Service application logs for connection and/or application errors.

-- 5. Start the Report Builder container - a.
+Start the Report Builder container - a.
 The Tomcat service is configured to run as a system service and is automatically started within the instances. - b.
 Validation: - i.
 Startup is validated through the successful smoke test of the application; loading a document into Report Builder and testing the print feature confirms that the Report Builder servers are up and operational - ii.
-Review each of the Tomcat-managed Report Builder instance application logs for connection and/or application errors - 6.
-Start the JLV front-end web container and the Apache Single Sign-On Internal (SSOi) container - a.
+Review each of the Tomcat-managed Report Builder instance application logs for connection and/or application errors

+- 5. Start the JLV front-end web container and the Apache Single Sign-On Internal (SSOi) container - a.
 The Tomcat service is configured to run as a system service and is automatically started within the instances - b.
 Validation: - i.
 Startup is validated through the successful smoke test of the application; loading the JLV Login page and logging in to the application confirms that the dependent backend JLV systems are up and operational - ii.
 Review each Apache-managed web server for connection and/or application errors - c.
-Access and launch the JLV Universal Resource Locator (URL), also referred to as the Global Traffic Manager (GTM) REDACTED in a web browser - d.
+Access and launch the JLV Universal Resource Locator (URL), [REDACTED] in a web browser.
+This URL is currently pointing to the Application Load Balancer (ALB) [internal-ApplicationLB-Prod-1747469513.us-gov-west-1.elb.amazonaws.com]. - d.
 Log in as a Veterans Health Administration (VHA) user with a VHA test account: - i.
 Verify that the JLV Login page displays as expected and that the system status indicates services are online and connected - e.
 Log in as a Veterans Benefits Administration (VBA) Compensation and Pension Record Interchange (CAPRI)-Claims user with a VBA test account: - i.
 Verify that the JLV Login page displays as expected and that the system status indicates services are online and connected